eLucis198/path-to-fullstack_Deprecated/README.md

-# Path To FullStack
+<h1 align="center">Path To FullStack</h1>

-Here I will be committing my personal repo used to learn multiple technologies, all related to NodeJS.
+This is my personal repository used to learn new technologies.

-## Why is this README.md so long?
+### What is this README.md?

-I created this README.md for learning.
-It centralizes everything that is code related but it's not code.
-I found out that putting everything here is the best way I can teach myself.
-Putting the file in the spotlight is cool too.
+Any technology that is not code is placed here, improving my learning.

-## Introduction
+### Structure

 I'll be dividing this README in four different categories.

 1. **DONE -** Technologies that I've somewhat learned and that I'm already using.
 2. **DOING -** Technologies that I'm learning right now or will learn in the near future.
 3. **TODO -** Technologies that I'm not going to study in the near future but are on my radar.
-4. **Extensions** VSCode Estensions.
+4. **Extensions** - VSCode Extensions.

 ## Table of contents